 Many of today's most pressing public policy issues require the sound application of actuarial principles.
 The Academy provides actuarial expertise and advice to public policy decision makers on a wide array of issues that require the special set of skills and qualifications that actuaries offer.
-It also advocates on behalf of the profession and promotes the use of actuaries in non-traditional industries.

 The Academy's vision and mission.Academy Committees